Back to Blog

 digestion herbs

-Acid reducing medications not only have a nasty slew of side-effects, but they make the underlying problem worse over time.
+Even worse than that, they make the underlying problem worse over time.

 The underlying problem for most cases of GERD is that the stomach is actually UNDER-PRODUCING acid, not over-producing.